We spent this weekend butchering beef on the homestead. We slaughtered, skinned, and eviscerated our Dexter steer.

 Evisceration and Skinning

 We decided to corral the steer into an area with open access to the stock trailer where he would be fed and get comfortable overnight before butchering.
 You could do the same thing with a pen.
-We have the trailer, but no pen, so that’s what we used.
+Because we have the trailer and no pen, that is what we used.
 It’s a good idea to have them contained so you can get as close as possible, and minimize their flight zone in the event things don’t go as planned.
 We don’t move it to a far area where you will skin and eviscerate it.

 Thankfully, one shot was all that was necessary.
 Although for a moment that was questionable as he didn’t go straight down, but lunged forward out of the trailer before falling.

-As with hogs, a sticking cut to bleed him out as quickly as possible was made.
+As with hogs, we make a sticking cut to bleed him out as quickly as possible.
 We prefer to make the sticking cut off-center, next to the esophagus.
 With the blade towards the spinal cord, rocking the knife back and forth, severing the carotid artery.
 (As opposed to cutting across the next, severing the esophagus, and contaminating the meat in the neck.)

 We removed the head.
-The back tendons were found and he was hung from a gambrel using a skid steer that we happened to have for another purpose.
+Then we found the back tendons and he was hung from a gambrel using a skid steer that we happened to have for another purpose.
 Last time, we borrowed a tractor with a bucket.
 Next time we will probably use a chain hoist.

 The Skinning Process